Nasdanika/nasdanika.github.io/model/core/capability/readme.md

 For example, if the total size of data is under a few gigabytes an in-memory store may be a better choice than, say, an external (vector) database.
 Also an old good bag of words might be better than embeddings.
 E.g. it might be cheaper.

+Solution alternatives may include temporal aspect or monetary aspects.
+For example, version X of Y is available at time Z.
+Z might be absolute or relative.
+Say, Z days after project kick-off or license fee payment.
+Identified solutions meeting requirements can have different quality attributes - costs (to build, to run), timeline, etc.
+These quality attributes can be used for solution analysis.
+E.g. one solution can be selected as a transition architecture and another as the target architecture.

 ### Backward chaining

 [Family reasoning](https://github.com/Nasdanika-Models/family/tree/main/demos/reasoning) demonstrates application of the capability framework as a backward chaining engine.